no-felix/abyssgazer/README.md

 ### Prerequisites

-- Java 17 or higher
+- Java 21 or higher
-- Maven (for dependency management and building)
+- Gradle (for dependency management and building)

 ### Installation